UT-88. Using OS CP/M. Part 2/2.

-Very detailed file info can be received with SIZE command.
+Very detailed file info can be received with the SIZE command.

-The first column shows sectors that are used, the second – free sectors, the third – file size in Kbytes, the forth – a size of group of files in Kbytes.
+The first column shows the sectors that are used, the second – is free sectors, the third – is the file size in Kbytes, and the fourth – is the size of the group of files in Kbytes.